OgreCodes/DjangoPython3.Docker/README.md

     # cd projectname
     # python manage.py migrate

+### Static Files

+The Nginx server is configured to serve static files, add the STATIC_ROOT setting to `settings.py` so the Django knows where to collect static files:

+    STATIC_ROOT = '/var/www/static/'

 At this point, the django setup is complete and you can get started with working on your actual django code.
 You can stop the docker containers and run them in the background with `docker-compose up -d`.

 ## Managing your environment